A small team with big ambitions

 When we plan at the Sensory Trust, we think as much about the future we are trying to build, as the social problems we are trying to repair now.

-We live in times of unprecedented social challenges, fueled by a viral pandemic and economic recessions.
+We live in times of unprecedented social challenges, living with the fallout of a global pandemic and cost of living crisis.
 Isolation, loneliness, mental health issues and anxiety are widespread.
 They impact especially hard on our beneficiaries.

 We believe in the power of nature and the outdoors in helping people find coping skills, gain health and wellbeing gains, and be reminded of the resilience and beauty of the living world.
 This threads through all the work we do with young and older people.

-We also believe these provide important clues for what the future can look.
+We also believe these provide important clues for how the future could look.

 Our current priorities

 We are keen to focus our energy on areas where we see the greatest need and potential to deliver health and wellbeing benefits.